-Controversial 3-parent baby technique produces a boy
+It's a (controversial 3-parent baby technique) boy!

 More importantly, though, she is concerned for the boy who is now 6 months old.
 "Follow-up is going to be important to look at the health of the child," said Charo.

-"It's always wonderful that a baby has been born and born healthy... as far as we know," said Knowles.
+"It's always wonderful that a baby has been born and born healthy ... as far as we know," said Knowles.
 She is not alone in her skepticism for the future health of this baby.
 Tuesday, the Science Media Centre published the comments of 12 experts, many who reported similar reactions to the news.

-"We know that the procedure is not perfect," said Dr. David J Clancy, lecturer, Lancaster University, who explained that in 2015, a published study showed "that tissue-specific expansion of mutated mitochondrial DNA during development can occur and so could cause disease if levels are high enough."
+"We know that the procedure is not perfect," said Dr. David J. Clancy, lecturer, Lancaster University, who explained that in 2015, a published study showed "that tissue-specific expansion of mutated mitochondrial DNA during development can occur and so could cause disease if levels are high enough."

 A healthy baby might eventually develop a disease, Clancy suggests.